top of page

 Artist Statement

+All the best stories have a few things in common.
+They don't please everyone, not everyone survives, and everyone leaves changed.
 Just look at the original Grimm fairy tales.
 They are unpredictable, gory and nuanced, often with a stubborn lack of redemption.
 Sometimes the kids are rewarded, but just as often, what the protagonists endure is so terrible, so life changing, that a happy ending feels almost meaningless, an inadequate response to an act of extraordinary survival.
-EVERY BRIGHT THING steals from the bones of the fairy tale, while subverting their emotional landscape.
-Sure, there are young kids in trouble who have to face down the worst kind of horror all on their own, but there are no mentors in this world, no wise old-folks, no grown-up saviours rushing in to save the day.
-And there is no moralistic preaching either.
+EVERY BRIGHT THING steals from the bones of the European fairy tale, while subverting their emotional landscape.
+Sure, there are young kids in trouble who have to face down the worst kind of horror all on their own, but there are no mentors in their world, no wise old-folks, no grown-up saviours rushing in to save the day.
 The kids in EVERY BRIGHT THING have to save themselves in whatever way they can.
 They have to raise themselves up with guile and crime and violence.
 Because this narrative seeks not to console but to bear witness.
 Its purpose is as a testimonial.

 I grew up in a poor, isolated, rural community.
 Art and writing are the only reasons I'm still alive.
-EVERY BRIGHT THING is a scream into the night for all those kids who ride skateboards and dirt bikes, who hunt and fish and run wild in the woods, who start fights at school and listen to Nirvana instead of Taylor Swift.
+EVERY BRIGHT THING is a scream into the night for all those kids who ride skateboards and dirt bikes, who hunt and fish and run wild in the woods, who start fights at school and listen to Nirvana.
 It's a survival manual for a version of us that no one ever asked about, a trojan horse for everything I’ve never been able to say out loud, a story for every boy who's ever had to cover up bruises with make-up, even though there are way too many of us and I don't think I can ever reach them all.
 EVERY BRIGHT THING embraces the chaos of adolescence — untamed, overwhelming, refusing neat categorization.
 It is witness literature for a hundred years of queer youth who were told their stories didn't matter.

 PRAISE FROM BETA READER’S

-X (Writer, Musician and Editor)
+• X (Writer, Musician and Editor)

 I honestly couldn’t put it down.
 In fact, I read most of what Daniel sent me twice.
 Lush, dreamy and evocative, this is one of those books that people will write fan fiction about on Wattpad.

-X (Writer and poet)
+• X (Writer and poet)

-A wrenchingly beautiful and unbearably sad look at abuse, addiction and its aftermath, told in an emotive fashion with bravery and honesty.
+An unbearably sad look at abuse, addiction and its aftermath, told in an emotive fashion with bravery and honesty.
 This is a book that depicts ugly, despairing truths, dragging them out into the light, so we can see them for what they are and work to prevent them.

-X (Conceptual artist)
+• X (Conceptual artist)

 Usually, I like books that move quickly and have tight plots and spare, functional prose.
 But sometimes I get lost in a book that is lyrical and meandering because it's just too beautiful to ignore.
 This was one of those books.
 Daniel’s tenacious refusal to cater to a specific audience is what makes this book so dynamic and original and exciting.
 This book might well turn out to be controversial, even polarizing, but to me, that only speaks to its power.

-X (Musician)
+• X (Musician)

 There are certain books that so utterly evoke the depth of human emotions, that all the usual trappings of a good novel become secondary to the emotional landscape that the reader must traverse.
-This is a novel of complete sensory immersion - the ultimate tragic love story!
+This is a novel of complete sensory immersion - the ultimate tragic love story.

-X (Writer and poet)
+• X (Writer and poet)